Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Hyperbolic Subsets of Space-Time

 We introduce the jet spaces\footnote{At this stage, it would be sufficient to define the set~$\K(L^+)$ (and similarly~$\K(L^-)$) by~$\K(L^+) = \eta_{[t_0, \tmax]}\,\Delta ( \overline{\J_U}^\tmax )$.
 The more general definition with~$t \in [t_0, \tmax]$ is of advantage in view of the constructions in Section~\ref{secspeed}.} \beq \eeq (and similarly with hats), where the multiplication of a function in space-time with a jet space means that all jets are multiplied pointwise by this function.
 We extend all jets by zero to all of~$M$ and consider them as vectors in~$L^2(M, d\rho)$.

 \begin{Prp} {\bf{(extension property)}} Let~$L \prec \hat{L}$ be two nested lens-shaped regions.
 Moreover, let~$\v \in L^2(L, d\rho)$ be the weak solution of the Cauchy problem with inhomogeneity~$\w := \hat{\w}|_U$ with zero initial data at time~$t_0$ as constructed in Theorem~\ref{thmexistpm}.
 Finally, assume that~$\Omega \subset L$ is an open set such that \beq \eeq (where~$\chi_{L^\pm}$ denote the characteristic functions of~$L^\pm$).
-Then there is a weak solution~$\hat{\v}$ of the Cauchy problem in~$\hat{L}$ with zero initial data at time~$\hat{t}_0$ which extends~$\v$ in~$\Omega$ in the sense that
+Then the solution~$\hat{\v}$ of the Cauchy problem in~$\hat{L}$ with zero initial data at time~$\hat{t}_0$ constructed in Theorem~\ref{thmexistpm} has the property that it extends~$\v$ in~$\Omega$ in the sense that

 \end{Prp} \Proof We let~$\v$ and~$\hat{\v}$ be the solutions constructed in Theorem~\ref{thmexistpm}.
 It suffices to consider the solutions~$\v^+$ and~$\hat{\v}^+$ in the future (as defined by~\eqref{weak2p}), because the solutions to the past are treated analogously.